-(i) A current/past Associate Dean (Teaching) or a current/past Director of Studies\, or a nominee of the Associate Dean (Teaching) with appropriate knowledge and experience of academic misconduct processes, who shall act as Chair

-(ii) Two other members of Academic Staff taken from a pool of appropriately trained academic staff approved by the School Learning and Teaching Committee
+- A current/past Associate Dean (Teaching) or a current/past Director of Studies, or a nominee of the Associate Dean (Teaching) with appropriate knowledge and experience of academic misconduct processes, who shall act as Chair - 2.
+One other member of Academic Staff taken from a pool of appropriately trained academic staff approved by the School Learning and Teaching Committee

 A member of the Administrative staff appointed by the Operations Manager shall act as Secretary.
 All of the above must be present in order for the MAMC to be quorate.
+Where there is a split decision, the Chair shall have the casting vote.

-No member who has any connection with the case may serve on the MAMC or act as its Secretary
+No member who has any connection with the case may serve on the MAMC or act as its Secretary.

-\The Manager of the Language Centre and the Foundation Programme Leader may act in the role of Director of Studies for modules specifically related to their area of governance.
+The Manager of the Language Centre and the Foundation Programme Leader may act in the role of Director of Studies for modules specifically related to their area of governance.
 Where a formal deputy AD(T) has been appointed, they may also act as Chair.
 Procedure